 - Type Academy (UK) is a member organisation that has regular in-depth training in type-related topics, with videos and other materials available.

 British Association of Psychological Type (BAPT) - a UK charity supporting groups and individuals interested in psychological type, whether practitioners or not.
-They have a FREE e-news and various events, an annual conference (for anyone) and a quarterly journal (for members), a YouTube channel, and a list of Type Practitioners for all.
+They have a FREE e-news and various events, an annual conference (for anyone) and a quarterly journal (for members), an active Facebook page, a YouTube channel, and a list of Type Practitioners for all.